Gurge44/EndlessHostRoles/README.md

 - Lobby data is retained only as long as the lobby is active.
 Once a lobby is closed, the data is removed from our system within 3 minutes.
 - We do not store historical records of lobbies after they are removed.
+- To delete your achievements from our database, please contact us through the official EHR Discord server.

 ------------------------------------------------------------------------------------------------------------